tc39/proposal-compartments/README.md

 * keeping shared intrinsics of source texts
 * does not allow escaping existing host security mechanisms

-It concerns about those to other proposals such as [Realms][realms] or even host APIs.
+It leaves concerns about those to other proposals such as [Realms][realms] or even host APIs.

 ### Rationale